-- The date I last connected (the most recent the better). - The number of times I managed a connection (the more times the better).
+- The date I last connected (the most recent the better). - The number of times I managed a connection (the more times the better), which auto calculates the percentage of time I've been able to connect to the station.

 I also perform a crude approximation of the coastal distance of the RMS station.
 The rational here is that if an earthquake hits, there's a good chance that coastal RMS stations will be affected or overloaded so I want to be able to connect to a station further inland.